impopular-guy/vbson/_docs/vbson.md

 	| time.Time
 ```

-SumType used to store multiple BsonElement types in single array.
+BsonAny is a SumType used to store multiple BsonElement types in single array.

 [[Return to contents]](#Contents)